tragisch/PlotGraphviz.jl/README.md

-Or use generators from `Graphs.jl`, i.e.:
+You can use generators from `Graphs.jl`, i.e.:

 ```julia